 I had the pleasure of these being tested on my face when I went to the Space NK event and was so impressed by the results that I asked for samples to have a play and test with.
 Samples are a great way of trying out new products and most brands are more than happy to supply you with some if you ask politely (Although that doesn’t mean that you should bombard their Twitter pages as they may not like that but just pop into your local stores and ask, they’re more than happy to help and will match you with things to suit your own skin).
 As I haven’t really tried any Laura Mercier products, I am so excited to try these to see if this is another brand that I will no doubt soon be investing money in their products.

-I haven’t taken photos of these but I have spoken about them in the video linked below.
-I first heard of Natural World after attending the Bloggers Festival last month and they gave me a sample of their argan oil hair treatment.
-After being impressed by it so far, I saw that their shampoo and conditioner range were for sale in Tesco and at £5 each for 1000ml bottle, I couldn’t say no. I can’t wait to try these too!
+I haven’t taken photos of these but I first heard of Natural World after attending the Bloggers Festival last month and they gave me a sample of their argan oil hair treatment.
+After being impressed by it so far, I saw that their shampoo and conditioner range were for sale in Tesco and at £5 each for a 1000ml bottle, I couldn’t say no. I can’t wait to try these too!

 Have you tried any of these products?
 What did you think?